Kathydc2/fullStackTravelZen/README.md

 Destinations
 Register
 Login
-A "Log Out" button is also implemented and successfully logs the user out.
+and also a "Log Out" button which successfully logs the user out.

 ## Deployment
-The project isn't deployed yet.
-To run the servers locally, you need to change the script in the frontend to "start".
-To start both servers, use npm start for each.
+The project isn't deployed yet.I changed the script in the frontend to "start".
+To run the servers locally, use npm start for each.

 ## Conclusion
 Travel Zen is a work in progress, with many foundational features implemented.
 I plan to continue enhancing the application, particularly the review management and tours page functionalities.
 This project has been a valuable learning experience, especially in integrating user authentication and managing a full-stack development workflow.